matthewgthomas/gratitude/src/content/act4.md

 But Dunigan Folk and Elizabeth Dunn noticed a problem.
 The [two](https://heinelab.psych.ubc.ca/dunigan-folk/) [psychologists](https://dunn.psych.ubc.ca/) from the University of British Columbia, Canada, were reviewing the evidence for interventions that can make us happier: those tens of thousands of studies.
 But most of them weren’t great.
 The social sciences have a long history of publishing findings that might just be flukes – one-offs that other scientists [can’t replicate](https://www.nature.com/articles/533452a) when they try to run an experiment again, meaning we don’t know which results to trust.

-Marking these studies against a set of criteria for high-quality research, Folk and Dunn winnowed the massive pile down to 48 studies.
+Marking these studies against a set of criteria for high-quality research, Folk and Dunn [winnowed the massive pile](https://www.annualreviews.org/content/journals/10.1146/annurev-psych-022423-030818) down to 48 studies.
 And only two looked at gratitude.

-The good news: both of these high-quality studies showed that gratitude had a measurably positive effect on happiness, life satisfaction, and feeling good.
+The good news: both of these high-quality studies showed that gratitude has a measurably positive effect on happiness, life satisfaction, and feeling good.

 But that’s decades of research, dozens of talks, countless books, advice, and common wisdom that I no longer knew whether to trust.
 As a researcher myself, my evidence-based faith had been knocked.